 Financial instruments which subject the Foundation to a concentration of credit risk include cash and investments.
 The Foundation maintains cash and investment balances at several financial institutions located in Ohio.
 Bank accounts are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-At December 31, 2021 and 2020, the Foundation had uninsured cash balances totaling \$3,658,320 and \$1,985,341, respectively.
+At December 31, 2022 and 2021, the Foundation had uninsured cash balances totaling \$4,297,732 and \$3,658,320, respectively.
 To limit these risks, the Foundation places its cash investments with high credit quality financial institutions.

+During 2022, the Foundation received approximately 57% of contributions from three donors.
 During 2021, the Foundation received approximately 38% of contributions from one donor.
-There were no concentrations of contributions in 2020.
 At December 31, 2021, all contributions receivable are due from one donor.
-There were no concentrations of contributions receivable at December 31, 2020.
+There were no concentrations of contributions receivable at December 31, 2022.